U'uru: Conflict between Huahine and the combined forces of Ra'iātea and Bora-Bora, 1778

-Death of Omai and Raid on Huahine by the people of Raiatea, 1780
+Death of Ma'i and raid on Huahine by the people of Ra'iātea, 1780

-According to information given by Captain Bligh, Omai died thirty month after Captain Cook's departure from the Leeward Islands, during the year 1780.
+According to information given by Captain Bligh, Ma'i died thirty month after Captain Cook's departure from the Leeward Islands, during the year 1780.

 On July 10, 1788, the Lady Penrhyn, commanded by Captain William Cropton Sever and with Lieutenant John Watts acting as supercargo, anchored at Matavai Bay on the island of Tahiti.
-Watts, having previously visited Tahiti during James Cook’s third voyage, brought valuable regional knowledge to the expedition.
+Watts, having previously visited Tahiti during James Cook's third voyage, brought valuable regional knowledge to the expedition.
 The ship, originally part of the First Fleet transporting convicts to New South Wales, had departed Sydney Cove on May 5, 1788, under contract to the East India Company.
 It was intended to sail to the Northwest Coast of America for fur trading, then proceed to China.
 However, due to crew illness and poor ship condition, the vessel diverted to Tahiti for repairs and recovery.
-During the ship’s stay, Pomare II mentioned the death of Omai and the two New Zealand boys, and added that there had been a skirmish between the men of Raiatea and those of Huahine, in which the former were victorious, and a large portion of Omai's property was taken to Raiatea.
+During the ship's stay, Pōmare II mentioned the death of Ma'i and the two New Zealand boys, and added that there had been a skirmish between the men of Raiatea and those of Huahine, in which the former were victorious, and a large portion of Mai's property was taken to Ra'iātea.

 After stopping at Tahiti, the Lady Penrhyn headed toward the island of Huahine.
 Captain Sever chose not to anchor or land.
 Instead, he lay to off the coast.
 On July 29, 1788, an elderly chief named Tutti came aboard the ship.
-John Watts who was an officer aboard the Resolution on Cook's third voyage immediately recognized Ori, with whom Cook had exchanged his name.
-He reported that following Omai's death, the men of Raiatea launched an attack on Huahine, claiming that, as Omai was originally from Raiatea, they had a rightful claim to his property.
-Ori explained that they took a significant portion of Omai's belongings, particularly his muskets, which they destroyed by breaking the stocks and burying the powder in the sand.
+John Watts who was an officer aboard HMS Resolution on Cook's third voyage immediately recognized Ori, with whom Cook had exchanged his name.
+He reported that following Ma'i's death, the men of Ra'iātea launched an attack on Huahine, claiming that, as Ma'i was originally from Ra'iātea, they had a rightful claim to his property.
+Ori explained that they took a significant portion of Ma'i's belongings, particularly his muskets, which they destroyed by breaking the stocks and burying the powder in the sand.
 He further described the conflict as fierce, with heavy loss on both sides, and noted that tensions remained high even afterward.
 As for his horses, the mare died shortly after giving birth, and the foal perished with her.
 The stallion remained alive, though he was of no use.
-The house Captain Cook had built for Omai was still standing, though it was now covered by a much larger structure built in the traditional style, which had been claimed by the island's chief.
+The house Captain Cook had built for Ma'i was still standing, though it was now covered by a much larger structure built in the traditional style, which had been claimed by the island's chief.